aDR300684/CryptoNewsSentiment/README.md

-# Sentiment Analysis of Cryptocurrency-Related Tweets
+# Sentiment Analysis of Cryptocurrency News Articles

-Welcome to the "SentimentAnalysis-CryptoTweets" project.
-This endeavor is part of the Codecademy Machine Learning Engineer final portfolio, focusing on the application of machine learning techniques to analyze sentiments in cryptocurrency-related tweets.
+Welcome to the "CryptoNewsSentiment" project.
+This initiative is a part of my ongoing exploration into machine learning, focusing on sentiment analysis of cryptocurrency news articles.

 ## Dataset

-The dataset for this project, `crypto_tweets_2021_2022.csv`' renamed from 'crypto_10k_tweets_(2021_2022Nov).csv', is a comprehensive collection of tweets about cryptocurrencies from 2021 to 2022.
-Please download the dataset from the following link: [Download Dataset](<https://www.kaggle.com/datasets/leoth9/crypto-tweets/>).
+The primary dataset for this project is "SahandNZ/cryptonews-articles-with-price-momentum-labels," obtained from Hugging Face Datasets.
+It consists of news articles gathered from Cryptonews.com and Binance.com, aiming to analyze the impact of news on cryptocurrency prices and market sentiment.
+The dataset includes articles' text, publication dates, source URLs, and sentiment labels.

+More details on the dataset can be found at the repository: [SahandNZ Cryptonews Dataset](https://huggingface.co/datasets/SahandNZ/cryptonews-articles-with-price-momentum-labels)

 ## Project Setup

-Instructions on setting up this project will be added, including steps for cloning the repository, installing necessary dependencies, and any other required configuration.
+Instructions on setting up this project will be added soon, including steps for cloning the repository, installing necessary dependencies, and any other required configuration.

 ## Usage